tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

 Un-Gerrymandering:

 Like many Americans, the results on election night took me by surprise.
 Nearly all the polls and pundits were wrong.
-The Democrats stunning defeat (and Clinton's substantial popular vote lead) has resurrected an age old debate about the Electoral College.
+The Democrats' stunning defeat (and Clinton's substantial popular vote lead) has resurrected an age old debate about the Electoral College.

 Personally, I believe the Electoral College plays an important role in protecting the rights of smaller states from being violated by more populous regions.
 That's not to say that I don't recognize major flaws in the system.

-Gerrymandering is the act of manipulating the boundaries of electoral districts for the purpose of benefitting ones party.
+Gerrymandering is the act of manipulating the boundaries of electoral districts for the purpose of benefitting ones' party.
 The term was named after Governor Elbridge Gerry of Massachusetts who manipulated the voting districts in his state to strengthen his party's dominance (apparently one such district resembled a salamander, hence Gerrymandering).